0HuanyuLi0/tic-tac-toe/README.md

 The default layout is 3 * 3 board with 'Day' mode.
 AI opponent off.
 Default player names are 'Player-X' and 'Player-O'.
 The first player is 'Player-X'.

-- **Start Game**: Player can directly play the game as the page loaded.
-If player wants to start a new game or change the board dimensions and keep the scores, player can click `Start` button.
+- **Start Game**: If player use the default name, player can directly play the game as the page loaded.
+If player wants to start a new game, or change the name, or change the board dimensions and keep the scores, please click `Start` button.

 - **Clean Scores**: Click `Reset` button to set scores to 0.
 If you would like to change the board dimension and clean the scores at the same time, please click `Reset` button.